pytorch-fdn/ambassador-program/ambassador/guides/reviewer_guide.md

 As a reviewer, your job is to:

 1. Identify active nominations
-2. Review the nominee's contributions and impact
+2. Review the nominee’s contributions and readiness
-3. Submit a score from **1 to 5** with a short explanation
+3. Leave a comment with either **`approved`** or **`rejected`** and an optional explanation
-4. Allow the system to calculate the average and apply a final outcome
+4. Once all reviews are in, the program manager runs a workflow to finalize decisions

 ---